A Hands-on Impact on World Hunger

 How It Works

 To get started in organizing a Meal Packaging Event, set a goal for the number of meals you will package and contact your local Rise Against Hunger location.
 Recruit volunteers based on your goal.
 Then, raise money for your event to cover the cost of each meal you package.
-A group of 40 to 50 volunteers can package 10,152 meals in about two hours.
-While the minimum is 10,152 meals, Meal Packaging Events are easily scalable and can accommodate packaging up to 1 million meals.
+A group of 40 to 50 volunteers can package a full pallet of 14,256 meals in about two hours.
+Meal Packaging Events are easily scalable and can accommodate packaging up to 1 million meals.

-Our events now can be held almost anywhere in the world, dependent on availability of funding, volunteers and locally sourced ingredients to package at least 10,152 meals.
+Our events can be held in locations around the world, depending on availability of funding, volunteers and locally sourced ingredients.
 The meal minimum may change depending on the distance from a Rise Against Hunger location, and other fees and site requirements may apply to events beyond 100 miles away.

 For more logistics details, as well as assets to help you promote your event, check out our Preparing for Your Meal Packaging Event page.